Felix-code/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ***More functions***
-- Check if a letter is uppercase
+- Check if a letter is uppercase.
+- check if a number is a digit.